 HiveMQ is optimized to use all available resources on a system, so the highest possible throughput of messages can be accomplished.
 For this reason we recommend offloading the SSL/TLS termination onto the load balancer, if one is available.
 SSL/TLS termination puts a high load on the system CPU, which may lead to a decrease in the message throughput of HiveMQ.
 Offloading the SSL/TLS termination onto the load balancer will ensure that a constant level of message throughput can be achieved.

 See Proxy Protocol to learn how to use PROXY Protocol with load balancers.

-It can sometimes be desirable to decrease the size of a cluster in your HiveMQ deployment.
-For example, due to maintenance work on the machines on which HiveMQ runs or during a rolling upgrade of your HiveMQ deployment.
-In these cases, all clients connected to the node that is being shut down temporarily lose their MQTT connections and typically reconnect immediately (depending on the MQTT client implementation).
-This activity results in a high number of connection requests at the load balancer and the HiveMQ cluster.
-To accommodate this peak in network requests, we recommend that you remove a node that is scheduled to be shut down from the load balancer ahead of time.
-This method causes the MQTT clients to automatically distribute the workload among the remaining nodes before the node is shut down and results in a smaller peak of connection requests.
+Decreasing the cluster size can sometimes be necessary in your HiveMQ deployments.
+Examples for this might be maintenance work on the machines the HiveMQ is run on or a rolling upgrade of your HiveMQ.
+In these cases it is natural that all clients connected to the node that is being shut down will lose their MQTT connections and usually will try to re-connect immediately (depending on the MQTT client implementation of course).
+This will result in a high number of connection requests at the load balancer as well as the HiveMQ cluster, this peak in network requests should be considered.
+We recommend removing a node that is scheduled for shut down from the load balancer ahead of time.
+This way the MQTT clients will distribute amongst the remaining node naturally before the node is shut down, resulting in smaller peak of connection requests.